Pinafore/nlp-hw/project/README.md

 If you have any notes or comments that we should be aware of while running your code, please include them in the folder as a .txt file.
 Also, dependency information should be included as a .txt file.

+Please prepend your email title with [2023-CMSC 470 System Submission].

 Project Writeup and JSON file
 ======================